opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/copy-values.md

 ## Usage

-The following examples show how the `copy_values` processor can be used in different cases.
+The following examples show you how to use the `copy_values` processor.

 ### Example: Copy values and skip existing fields